 Corrosion is a natural process in which a material becomes oxidized by substances in the surrounding environment which cause the material to lose electrons.
 Corrosion resistance is the characteristic of a material to maintain the binding energy of the material (such as metal or FRP composite) and withstand the deterioration which would otherwise occur by exposure to its environment and applications.

 According to Science Direct, corrosion resistance is “the parameter that describes the deterioration of intrinsic properties of a material caused by reaction with surrounding environments.”
 Put simply, corrosion resistance is the measure of how well a material offers protection against adverse reactions that can corrode it.
 Different materials have different intrinsic properties of corrosion resistance.
 Varying methods or treatments can also be used to resist corrosion, depending on the material, such as painting, hot dip galvanizing, or other types of coating.

 Examples of corrosion-resistant materials

-Some traditional materials are more resistant to corrosion than others, and many are in common use throughout industry as well as consumer applications.
+Some traditional materials are more resistant to corrosion than others, and many are in common use throughout the industry as well as in consumer applications.
 These include stainless and galvanized steel, aluminum, copper, bronze, brass, and more.
 All of these materials have seen wide-ranging use throughout history, are commonly available, and solutions for almost any application are well supported by manufacturers and materials providers.

-However, industrial applications often require very huge amounts of materials, such as miles of steel pipe, copper wire, or aluminum panelling, which can become cost-prohibitive under some situations.
+However, industrial applications often require very huge amounts of materials, such as miles of steel pipe, copper wire, or aluminum paneling, which can become cost-prohibitive under some situations.
 FRP building products and FRP composites provide an economical alternative to metal-based solutions for industrial environments, along with the unique corrosion resistance of fiberglass properties.